appacademy/Module-5-Resources/project-week/README.md

 </div>

-> Information and Guidelines for competing this project week!
+> Information and Guidelines for completing this project week!
 ---------------------------------------------

 ## Table of Contents: